nextgis/nextgisweb/doc/developer/resource.rst

         "items": {}
     }
    }

 Where:

 * **resource** - resource description (see upper for details)
 * **webmap** - web map description

    * extent_left, extent_right, extent_bottom, extent_top -
    * draw_order_enabled - use specific draw order or same as layers order
-   * bookmark_resource - vector layer resource identificator
+   * bookmark_resource - vector layer resource identifier
    * root_item - layers description group

       * item_type - always root
       * children - map layers and groups

          * layer_adapter - ``image`` or ``tile`` (also see :ref:`ngw_map_create`)
          * layer_enabled - is layer checked be default
          * draw_order_position - if drawing order is enabled this is position in order.
 May be ``null``.
          * layer_max_scale_denom, layer_min_scale_denom - a scale range in format ``1 : 10 000``
          * item_type - may be ``group`` or ``layer``
          * display_name - layer or group name
-         * layer_style_id - vector or raster layer style resource identificator
+         * layer_style_id - vector or raster layer style resource identifier
          * layer_transparency - transparency
          * group_expanded - is group checked by default or not